apache/fluo/docs/install.md

 ## Initialize Fluo application

-1. Create a copy of [application.properties] for your Fluo application.
-While not required, you can name the file using your desired application name (which is `myapp` below).
+1. Create a copy of [fluo-app.properties] for your Fluo application.

-        cp conf/application.properties conf/myapp.properties
+        cp conf/fluo-app.properties /path/to/myapp/fluo-app.properties

-2. Edit your copy of [application.properties] and make sure to set the following:
+2. Edit your copy of [fluo-app.properties] and make sure to set the following:

     * Fluo application name
     * Class name of your ObserverProvider